 - Pass on the butter.
 Try olive or canola oil as a healthy replacement for butter or margarine.
 Use it in cooking.
 Dip bread in flavored olive oil or lightly spread it on whole-grain bread for a tasty alternative to butter.

 - Spice it up.
 Herbs and spices make food tasty and are also rich in health-promoting substances.
 Season your meals with herbs and spices rather than salt.
-Try this Spice Rack Starter Kit: Kamenstein 20-Jar Revolving Spice Tower with Free Spice Refills for 5 Years (they give you free spice refills for 5 years.)
+Try this Spice Rack Starter Kit(affiliate link): Kamenstein 20-Jar Revolving Spice Tower with Free Spice Refills for 5 Years (they give you free spice refills for 5 years.)

 - Go fish.
 Eat fish once or twice a week.
 Fresh or water-packed tuna, salmon, trout, mackerel and herring are healthy choices.
 Grilled fish tastes good and requires little cleanup.
 Avoid fried fish, unless it’s sauteed in a small amount of canola oil.

 - Less red meat.
 Substitute fish and poultry for red meat.
 When eaten, make sure it’s lean and keep portions small (about the size of a deck of cards).
 Also avoid sausage, bacon and other high-fat meats.

 - Choose low-fat dairy.
 Limit higher fat dairy products such as whole or 2 percent milk, cheese and ice cream.
 Switch to skim milk, fat-free yogurt and low-fat cheese.
 (Be careful with this one as some yogurts may add extra sugar to make up for less fat)

 - Raise a glass to healthy eating.
 If it’s OK with your doctor, have a glass of wine at dinner.
 If you don’t drink alcohol, you don’t need to start.
 Drinking alcohol is not a requirement of this diet.